top of page

 Safety First: How to use a Roundabout

-Roundabouts are circular intersections designed to improve traffic flow and safety by reducing the likelihood of high-speed collisions.
+Roundabouts are circular intersections designed to improve traffic flow and safety by reducing the likelihood of high-speed collisions due to the reduction of conflict points and channeling in drivers' approach angles.
 Studies by the US Department of Transportation have shown that roundabouts reduce crashes which result in a serious injury or fatality by at least 76%, all while allowing traffic to flow smoother and faster than at a signalized intersection.
 The greatest contributor to roundabout safety is drivers knowing how to use them.
-For more information on how to use a roundabout, please watch the videos below:

 Dillon Flyover Roundabout.png